JakeWharton/mosaic/README.md

 }
 ```

-**This will not work!** Our count stays are 0 for 5 seconds instead of incrementing until 20.
+**This will not work!** Our count stays at 0 for 5 seconds instead of incrementing until 20.
 Instead, we have to use Compose's `State` objects to hold state.

 ```diff